 Quotas are applied daily and reset around midnight Pacific time.

 - Keys-only queries.
 A keys-only query is counted as a single entity read for the query itself.
 The individual results are counted as small operations.

 - Projection queries that do not use the

 distinct onclause.
 This type of query is counted as a single entity read for the query itself.
 The individual results are counted as small operations.

 Small operations are free, but you must enable billing to exceed the free quota per day.

 Backup and restore operations are charged for entity reads and writes at the rates shown in the table above.
 These operations are executed within your application, and thus count against your quota.
 The backup and restore process also creates Compute Engine instances.
 You are charged for the instance hours used during the backup or restore.

 Export and import operations are charged for entity reads and writes at the rates shown in the table above.
 If you cancel an export or import, you will be charged for operations performed up until the time that the cancel request has propagated through Cloud Firestore in Datastore mode.

 Locating quota usage information for your app

-The Cloud Datastore resources used by your application are listed in the Storage page that is displayed.
+The Datastore mode resources used by your application are listed in the Storage page that is displayed.
 You can optionally click Show resources not in use to take a look at the complete list of quota information that is available.